twinfoundation/api/packages/api-auth-entity-storage-models/docs/reference/interfaces/IRefreshTokenRequest.md

 # Interface: IRefreshTokenRequest

-Perform a refresh on the auth token.
+Perform a refresh of the auth token.

 ## Properties